moji1/MDebugger/README.md

                     and so on.
      5. The following figure shows  a full list of the MDebugger commands.
         ![alt text](screenshots/MDebugger-Commands.png)
-- Step 4 : Use the GUI interface:
+- Step 4 : Use the GUI interface: see [this page](https://github.com/moji1/MDebugger/tree/master/MDebugger-Eclipse-GUI).

 <!-- .### Evaluation Scenarios
 ### Developer Guide